followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataStructure.md

         { id: 2, parentId: 0 }
     ];

+Specify the [keyExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#keyExpr) and [parentIdExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#parentIdExpr) if `parentId` and `id` are called differently in your dataset.
+You can also change the root node's ID from 0 via the [rootValue](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#rootValue) option.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/Demo/Tree_List/LocalDataPlainStructure/jQuery/Light/"
 }

-If your data has a hierarchical structure where each data item contains nested items, set this option to *"tree"*.
+If data has a hierarchical structure, set the **dataStructure** option to *"tree"*.
 Parent and item IDs will be generated automatically.
+Data items that nest other data items should have an **items** field:

     <!--JavaScript-->
     var treeListData = [{